Olaf4000/randomAccessLogGeneration/README.md

 ## Description

-repo to generate randomised access logs
+repo to generate randomised access logs and anonymise existing ones

+## setup

+run `pip install -r requirements.txt` to install dependencies

-## how to use
+## how to use access log generator

 - set parameters in `generator.py` file
 - `python generator.py` generates a file containing random log entrys

+## how to use access log anonymization